nhsconnect/gpconnect/index.md

 [Getting involved with GP Connect](https://digital.nhs.uk/services/gp-connect)

-## Pathways ##
+## Customer types ##
-GP Connect has identified three main customer groups:
+GP Connect has identified three main customer types:

 * consumer supplier
 *	clinical system supplier (also known as a 'provider')
 *	end-user organisation

-This website contains all the technical resources that a potential supplier needs to connect between clinical systems and GP data using our [FHIR®](overview_glossary.html#fhir®) APIs.
-To find out more, follow the relevant pathway below.
+This website contains all the technical resources you need to connect between clinical systems and GP data using our [FHIR®](overview_glossary.html#fhir®) APIs.
+To find out more, follow the relevant link below:

 <div class="row">
          <div class="col-lg-12">